Eating Disorder Referral and Information Center

 MentorConnect: The first Global EDs mentoring community where those who are solid in their healing mentor those who are still in the healing process.

 Mercy Ministries of America, Nashville: Free Christian-Based Treatment: For over 25 years, Mercy Ministries of America has provided hope and healing to generations of desperate young women who are seeking freedom from life-controlling problems such as eating disorders.
 Their free-of-charge biblically-based program serves a diverse population of young women from various socio-economic backgrounds, aged 13-28.
 Many of the girls, who come to Mercy for help, are facing a combination of debilitating circumstances and have been in various treatment facilities with unsuccessful long-term results.
 They are committed to providing the young women they serve with the most excellent program services that allow them to recognize their self-worth and prepare them to reach their full potential.
+You may find that they believe that indulging in eating disorder behavior is a sin and can only be cured by coming closer to God.
 Their non-conventional approach to healing allows young women to permanently stop destructive cycles and prepares them to take hope out into their communities. www.mercyministries.org

 Moonshadow's Spirit: Offers financial assistance to individuals who are seeking inpatient or partial hospitalization eating disorder programs.Project HEAL: A non-profit created by three young women intended to offer support for those who want to heal from their eating disorders.
 Scholarship applications for treatment are available